4 min read

 Is Melo more expensive than OneNote?

-Melo is a one-time purchase, while many competitors charge monthly subscriptions.
-Over a year or two, Melo typically costs less — and you own it forever with no recurring fees.
+Melo is a one-time $24.99 lifetime license — no subscription.
+Many competitors charge $10–15/month with no ownership option.
+Over a year or two, Melo typically costs less, and the lifetime license means zero recurring fees.

 Is Melo faster than OneNote?